jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Expert Coordination**: Orchestrator sends instructions to expert agent for initial task execution and feedback messages when critic rejects work
 - **State Synchronization**: Main graph nodes manage state synchronization when invoking their respective subgraphs
 - **State Extraction and Integration**: Main graph nodes extract information from subgraph states and update main graph state variables
-- **Message Conversion**: Protocol conversion ensures compatibility between graph types
+- **Message Conversion**: Messages sent to an agent using AgentMessage protocol must be converted to the BaseMessage protocol to enable the conversation with the agent's LLM.
 - **Last Message Only**: Researcher and Expert nodes fetch only the last message from orchestrator for each invocation
 - **Conversation Isolation**: Messages sent to orchestrator are never incorporated into agent conversations
 - **Result Isolation**: Agent results are never incorporated into orchestrator conversations